gvolpe/akka-stream-full-project/README.md

 ### Akka Stream 2.0 Support

-A new branch *"akka-stream-2.0-M1"* was created to try the first milestone of the second version using the same example.
+A new branch **"akka-stream-2.0-M1"** was created to try the first milestone of the second version using the same example.
+Try it out!